 Where to Stay in Rome

 Rome is packed full of hotels, apartments and guesthouses to suit every budget.
 Our recommendation is the The H’All Tailor Suite in the Borghese district.
-Just north of the main attractions and a 5-10 minute walk from the Piazza del Popolo, this is a perfectly located hotel.
+Just north of the main attractions and a five to ten minute walk from the Piazza del Popolo, this is a perfectly located hotel for 36 hrs in Rome.
 Chic and stylish with opulent rooms and a superb restaurant, the service here is excellent and unstuffy giving the hotel a home from home feel.
 The hotel can also provide parking for you, a must if Rome is a stop off on a road trip tour of Italy.

 What to See & Do in Rome